-Upon approval, the refinancing lender will send payments directly to the servicers of the existing debt to pay off the loans in full, on behalf of the borrower.
+Upon approval, the refinancing lender will send payments directly to the student loan servicer of the existing debt to pay them off in full, on behalf of the borrower.

-3. Whether the debt is dischargeable
+4. Whether the debt is dischargeable

-Borrowers should also be aware that personal loans and private student loans are handled differently in a bankruptcy.
+Personal loans and private student loans are handled differently in a bankruptcy.

-So if a borrower cannot afford their debts and needs to file for bankruptcy, personal loans can be forgiven or wiped out through this process.
+Personal loans are considered consumer debts and are dischargeable through bankruptcy.
+If a borrower cannot afford their debts and needs to file for bankruptcy, personal loans can be forgiven or wiped out through this process.